• Home

 Ask a Gardener

 A backyard gardener may classify watermelon as a vegetable based on gardening techniques.
-Gardeners typically grow watermelon in the vegetable garden along with the beans, peas and corn.
-Watermelons require rich soil, plenty of water and fertilizer just like other garden vegetables.
-Gardeners plant them in the spring and harvest them in late summer – just like the other garden vegetables.
-It’s no wonder gardeners may view watermelons as vegetables.
+Gardeners typically grow watermelon in the vegetable garden along with beans, peas, and corn.
+Watermelons require rich soil, plenty of water, and fertilizer — just like other garden vegetables.
+They’re planted in spring and harvested in late summer, the same rhythm as the rest of the veggie patch.
+It’s no wonder gardeners think of them as vegetables.

 Taste for Yourself

 Bite into a slice of ripe, juicy watermelon and you’ll most likely think “fruit.”
-Watermelons are 92 percent water and 8 percent sugar, so it’s no wonder they taste like fruit.
-In the U.S., watermelons are generally eaten fresh in cubes or slices, or made into sweet desserts, such as sorbets, reinforcing the notion that they are a fruit.
+Watermelons are 92 percent water and 8 percent sugar, so it’s no wonder they taste sweet.
+In the U.S., watermelons are generally eaten fresh in cubes or slices, or made into sweet desserts such as sorbets — reinforcing the fruit camp.

-However, in some Asian cultures, watermelon rinds are pickled with savory spices and the flesh is used in stir-fries, where it resembles a vegetable.
-So, is watermelon a fruit in one culture and a vegetable in another?
+However, in some Asian cultures, watermelon rinds are pickled with savory spices and the flesh is used in stir-fries, where it behaves more like a vegetable.
+So in a sense, watermelon crosses both worlds depending on how it’s prepared.

-Botanists call watermelon a fruit and most people happily agree.
-But, whether you classify watermelon as a vegetable or a fruit, there’s no denying its appeal.
+Botanists call watermelon a fruit, and most people happily agree.
+But whether you classify it as a vegetable or a fruit, there’s no denying its appeal.

 Watermelon Fruit or Vegetable